Arc'teryx Proton FL Hoody - Women's Review

 Our Analysis and Test Results

-This is a highly easy jacket to move in.
-It feels incredibly light on the body, and the articulated elbows and gusseted underarms make any activity accessible and non-restrictive.
-The hood is stretchy and allows unimpeded motion even when under a helmet.
+The Proton FL ranked incredibly high in terms of mobility.
+It feels light and soft on the body, and the articulated elbows and gusseted underarms make any activity accessible and non-restrictive.
+The newly designed hood is form-fitted but spacious and stretchy enough to allow unimpeded movement even when under a helmet.

-As with most things from Arc'teryx, this softshell is not cheap.
-However, it's well-made, comfortable, warm-yet-breathable, and lightweight.
-If you want a comprehensive mid-layer that can stand alone or be part of a thoughtful layering system, the Proton FL is worth its hefty price tag.
+As with most things from Arc'teryx, this softshell does not come cheap.
+However, it is innovative, well-made, comfortable, warm yet breathable, and lightweight.
+If you want a comprehensive mid-layer that can stand alone or be part of a thoughtful layering system, the Proton FL is worth the hefty price tag.
 If you just need something simple for occasional use, this is likely overkill, and we'd suggest seeking out a less technical and more affordable model.